Zen12/ILAwake/readme.md

 ### ILAwake
-ILAwake - is a simple tool for generating boiler plate code.
+ILAwake - is a simple tool for generating boilerplate code.

 ### How to add
 Add to package manifest: